Football clubs

 1912 - 1913

-St Leonards Albion competed in 1912-13 for the Elca-Hillier Shield, playing games at Horntye and then at Fairlight.
+St Leonards Albion competed in the 1912–13 season for the Elca‑Hillier Shield, playing their home matches at Horntye and later at Fairlight.

 St Leonards Artillery Volunteers